 Key upcoming dates/events

-Stakeholder workshops (Workshop series 2) scheduled for May - June 2019.
+Stakeholder workshops (Workshop series 2) are being scheduled for August and September.

 Post-public exhibition targeted consultation:

 Consultation will be delivered together with the Independent Peer Review report and action plan (Series 2 Workshops):

 Dates and locations for these sessions will be released soon.